 - Coping Up As A Couple

-If you experienced a miscarriage, there is no one who knows the pain better than you.
-You may find your friends and family telling you to move on.
-However, this attitude isn’t good.
-You had a miscarriage.
-You suffered a loss.
-Take all the time that you need to grieve.
-Join a support group if needed.
-Process it for how much ever you like.
+No one knows the pain better than the one who has experienced a miscarriage.
+You may find your friends and family telling you to move on, and it will feel no one understands your emotion.
+You had a miscarriage, and you suffered a loss.
+Take time and seek professionals’ help if possible.
 It will be hard.
-You will feel find one day while feeling terrible on the next.
+You will feel healed one day while feeling terrible on the next.
 But take as much time as you require.

 Coping Up As A Couple

 All men and women respond differently to a miscarriage.
 While women are emotionally affected, men switch into problem-solving mode.
 They help their partners but feel helpless when they witness them crying.
-Often when the women break down about the baby, men discontinue from talking about the baby at all.
-This, however, it becomes a huge form of miscommunication which women might interpret as a form of apathy on her partner’s part.
-Men need to understand that they need to cope up with the grief as a couple.
+Often when the women break down about the baby, men don’t discuss the issue at all.
+Usually, it creates a vast miscommunication that women might interpret as a form of apathy on their partner’s part.
+Men have to understand that they need to cope up with the grief as a couple.
 Instead of solving their problems, men should open up and express their feelings with their partner.

-As harsh as it may seem, you should know that your miscarriage isn’t the end of the world.
+You should know that your miscarriage isn’t the end of the world.
 And it’s alright to wonder whether or not you should try again.
-Consulting a doctor will be the best option for you.
-Fears about whether or not you will be able to conceive are common.
-Don’t let them hinder you.
+Consult with a doctor about your physical and mental turmoil.
+Fears about whether or not you will be able to conceive again are common.
+Do not let them hinder you.
 Talk to specialists or your support network for advice.
-And don’t be afraid to give the miracle childbirth a second chance.
+And don’t be scared to give yourself a second chance.

 However, life goes on, and you have to move on for the hope of better days.
 Even if you are dealing with severe pain, do not let negativity influence you.
 People who have not dealt with these kinds of agony cannot understand your pain, and sometimes you get to hear hurtful things.
 That does not mean you will leave socializing or sharing your grief.
 Always surround yourself with people filled with positivity.